 I also look at the number next to the stars, which indicates how many people reviewed the product.
 Why?
 Because if only one person rated it five stars, then I don’t really know if the product is that great.
 One person isn’t enough to convince me.
 I need at least 3-5 people to confirm it’s either good or bad.
 If there are dozens of reviews, or even hundreds, and the rating is still 4 or 5 stars, then I know I can trust that business.

 Google Reviews As A Deciding Factor

-You could have the most well-designed logo or the neatest profile photo for your business.
-But, if your ratings and reviews are terrible, I’m not going to contact you for anything.
-It’s the truth.
+You could have the most well-designed logo or the neatest profile photo for your business, but, if your ratings and reviews are terrible, customers are way less likely to contact you for anything.

 How Do I Get More Google Reviews?

-There’s no magic formula here.
-I wish there was, honestly.
-But there are three steps you can take to get more:
+There’s no magic formula here, but there are three steps you can take to get more:

-You can’t get around asking your customers/clients to review you.
-It’s that simple and that hard.
+You can’t get around asking your customers/clients to review you; it’s that simple.
 You must ask someone to leave a review if you’re going to get a review.
-You can ask for a review in a multitude of ways:
+There's several ways to approach this: